Plastic Pipes – A Fire Safety and Cancer Causing Health Risk?

 Research also shows that plastic can contaminate drinking water by leaching unsafe chemicals into the supply.
 A study by Purdue scholar Dr. Andrew Whelton on PEX plastic piping discovered odors in drinking water exceeding the EPA’s guidelines in each of six PEX pipes tested.
 They leached chemicals such as toluene (a neurotoxin), and MTBE, a known carcinogen that has been banned as a gasoline additive.
 The pipes tested in Whelton’s study were only six months old, which means that chemical leaching in plastic piping does not result from deterioration, exposure to UV rays, or expired material.
 The study shows us that plastic pipes leach chemicals into drinking water from the very early stages of their life cycle.

 These findings represent a small portion of the 150+ contaminants that have been found in water flowing through PEX piping.
-A study released by consulting firm Gradient identified 163 substances, 74 of which had limited criteria for monitoring water quality.
+A Gradient research study identified 163 substances, 74 of which had limited criteria for monitoring water quality.
 The specific chemical groups of the contaminants found included halogenated compounds (an environmental pollutant), Organotin (commonly used for pesticides and paints), alkylphenols (known to disturb the human hormone system and heighten chances of breast cancer), and hazards such as hydrocarbons and phthalates that have been known to damage the liver, kidney, lungs, and reproductive system.

 In addition to Whelton, environmental scientist Tasha Stoiber and others have called for piping manufacturers to make their drinking water testing results public in order to increase awareness on leeching and water safety.